terna/SLAPP/README.md

 Five chapters of the book of Boero, R., Morini, M., Sonnessa, M., and Terna, P.,  [Agent-based Models of the Economy - From Theories to Applications](http://www.palgrave.com/page/detail/agentbased-models-of-the-economy-/?K=9781137339805), are related to SLAPP.

-We have also a [SLAPP online](http://slapp-online.net:6789) running version to simplify the initial knowledge of SLAPP; write to *pietro.terna at unito.it* to obtain an access.
+We have also the [SLAPP online 1](http://slapp-online.net:6789) and [SLAPP online 2](https://slapp.hopto.org:6789) running versions, aimed to simplify the initial knowledge of SLAPP; write to *pietro.terna at unito.it* to obtain an access.

 In October 2016 I taught a course on *Agent-Based Simulation* for the [Master in Data Science for Complex Economic Systems, MADAS](http://www.madas.carloalberto.org/) and for the [Vilfredo Pareto Doctorate in Economics](http://www.sde.unito.it/).
 I have introduced SLAPP both as a tutorial in agent-based programming and a simulation shell, with some comparative references to NetLogo.
-Look [here](http://terna.to.it/sim/2016/) at the contents and videos of the course; have also a preliminary look to the [_README.txt](http://terna.to.it/sim/2016/_README.txt) file.
+Look [here](http://terna.to.it/sim/2016/) for the contents and videos of the course; have also a preliminary look to the [_README.txt](http://terna.to.it/sim/2016/_README.txt) file.
 The file 2.mp4 of lesson 4 contains, from minute 41, a short introduction to the use of SLAPP online.

 ---